Merethin/Akari/docs/happenings.md

 `^%%([0-9a-z_-]+)%% became a Frontier$`
 - origin: first group

-**Region becomes a Frontier (finishfn)**
+**Region converts to a Frontier (SKIPPED)**

 `^Became a Frontier$`
-- origin: from `region:` bucket or [unknown]

-Yes, this is functionally the same as the above.
-Why it needs to exist, I don't know.
+This happening is skipped by Akari as it is generated at the same time as the above happening which describes the same event and provides more information.

 **Governor removed from office when converting to a Frontier (fngovrem)**